 Ingredients:

-- 1 picece of piloncillo (unrefined cane sugar, used in Mexican cuisine), or use 1 cup of brown sugar
+- 1 piece of piloncillo (unrefined cane sugar, used in Mexican cuisine), or use 1 cup of brown sugar

 - Water